lisp-docs/cl-language-reference/docs/chap-22/cc-d-formatted-output/_cc-d-j-b-tilde-semicolon-clause-separator.md

-This separates clauses in ~[ and ~< constructs.
+This separates clauses in ~[ and ~&lt; constructs.
 The consequences of using it elsewhere are undefined.